ISSN (Print): 2572-4711

 Our audience includes Radiologists, obstetrics and gynecologists, ultrasound physicist, Sonographers, Nurse Practitioners, Researchers, Clinicians, other medical professionals, and medical students.
 We also have a Technical Innovation section to highlight the latest technology developments in Sonography.

-AJS has a highly rigorous peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel and important.
-Authors disclose all conflicts, affiliations and financial associations such that the published content is not biased.
+AJS has a highly rigorous double-blinded peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel and important.
+Authors disclose all conflicts of interest, affiliations and financial disclosures such that the published content is not biased.

-The editorial board comprises of a panel of international experts in Sonography from around the globe.
-Our editorial board members provide their expertise and guidance in shaping the content and direction of the journal.
+The editorial board comprises of a panel of international experts in Sonography from various countries to provide their expertise and guidance to the Editor-In-Chief in maintaining the clarity of content and focus of the journal’s purpose.

 Vikram Dogra, MD currently serves as a Professor of Radiology, Urology and Biomedical Engineering at the University of Rochester, NY, USA and an Affiliate Professor at Chester F. Carlson Center for Imaging Science, Rochester Institute of Technology, Rochester NY.
 He is also Associate Chair for Education and Research and Director of Ultrasound.
 He is board-certified in Diagnostic Radiology by the American Board of Radiology and fellowship-trained in cross-sectional imaging.
 His imaging experience spans 29 years.
 His scientific interests include GU radiology and Ultrasound.